Nine Generations

 1937Residence (family)He and Frieda Weiner lived at 493 Jersey Avenue in Hudson, New Jersey in August 1937.15,16

-1941Death of ParentHis father, Chonya Glotzer, died in 1941 in Pinsk, Belarus.
+1941Death of ParentHis father, Elchanan ("Chonya") Glotzer, died in August 1941 in Pińsk.

 1950Residence (family)He and Frieda Weiner lived at 5501 14th Ave., Apt.
-5-O, in Brooklyn, New York on 4 April 1950.2
+5-O, in Brooklyn, Kings County, New York on 4 April 1950.2

-1979Oral HistoryHe recorded recorded some of his memories of Pinsk in February 1979.
+1979Oral historyHe recorded recorded some of his memories of Pinsk in February 1979.
 Terry Sadin did the interview.
 I've removed the audio file from the family website because of its size; anyone who wishes to hear it should contact me.
 A text transcription remains linked on the site.

-About 1985Residence (family)He and Frieda Weiner lived at 1451 52 Street in Brooklyn, New York about 1985.17
+About 1985Residence (family)He and Frieda Weiner lived at 1451 52 Street in Brooklyn, Kings County, New York about 1985.17

-1990DeathHe died on 17 April 1990 at Maimonides Medical Center in Brooklyn, New York.5,17
+1990DeathHe died on 17 April 1990 at Maimonides Medical Center in Brooklyn, Kings County, New York.5,17

 1990BurialHe was buried on 18 April 1990 in Wellwood Cemetery in Farmingdale, Suffolk County, New York.17,18